-If the pumps are working in a potentially explosive atmosphere temperature or vibration monitoring at the bearings is recommended If bearing temperatures are to be monitored it is essential that a benchmark temperature is recorded at the commissioning stage and after the bearing temperature has stabilized (see 5.2.4.1 for temperature limits).
+If bearing temperatures are to be monitored it is essential that a benchmark temperature is recorded at the commissioning stage and after the bearing temperature has stabilized.
+(See 5.2.4.1 for temperature limits.)

-When a oil temperature sensor is provided:
+When an oil temperature sensor is provided: